achtnullzwei/Doorman/docs/en/reference/esphome-component-hardware.md

 # Hardware Component <Badge type="tip" text="hardware" />
 The Hardware component is a custom ESPHome text sensor hub designed for boards I manufacture.
-During production, each board's PCB hardware revision and product type are permanently written to the ESP32's EFuse memory.
+During production, each board's PCB hardware revision and model are permanently written to the ESP32's EFuse memory.
 This enables the firmware to automatically detect the correct hardware version at runtime without manual configuration.

 The component reads these EFuse values and exposes them as text sensors, providing visibility into the physical hardware characteristics of each device.